jonross/Lackeys/README.md

 # Lackeys

-Don't struggle with clumsy keyboard shortcuts or fussy window layouts.
+Don't struggle with unintuitive app shortcuts or tricky window layouts.
 Get Lackeys to do it for you.

 Lackeys is a prototype keyboard accelerator for MacOS.
 Like all recent accessibility apps, it is